Solar panels on new builds: what are the rules?

 One common problem is that developers don't use all the available roof space, resulting in a less effective solar panel system.
 The property achieves a higher SAP score because it has a few panels, but the actual impact on energy bills is negligible.

 This can then create logistical challenges if the homeowner later decides to expand their solar panel system.
-Often, the original panels need to be removed in order to accommodate a larger system, which adds to the total cost.
+Often, the original panels need to be removed in order to accommodate a larger system, which adds to the total cost of switching to solar.

 Will solar panels on new builds become compulsory?